 - James joined the Sykes Cottages Group in 2016 as Chief Marketing Officer.
 James was appointed to the board of Priestholm BidCo Ltd on 28th October 2019 (a subsidiary company of Priestholm TopCo Ltd) as part of the acquisition of Sykes Cottages Group by Vitruvian LLP.
 James is a key member of the Sykes Cottages Group Executive board which governs the day to day running of the business.
-James has no external appointments or directorships. - James is an experienced digital leader with a background in building digital marketing operations globally.
+In addition to the Group, he currently serves as a Non-Executive Statutory Director for JMM Enducation Ltd. - James is an experienced digital leader with a background in building digital marketing operations globally.
 James's previous roles included Head of Digital Marketing and Head of Retention at Betfred and Head of CRM at Sportech.